 In the Programmatic Restoration Plan, the Trustees committed to develop a set of guidelines for monitoring and adaptive management practices that support implementation and evaluation of restoration projects.

 The MAM Manual includes recommended procedures and guidelines that build upon the monitoring frameworks and conceptual monitoring plans developed for Early Restoration.
 It includes a template for project-specific MAM plans and monitoring guidance for wetlands, beaches and dunes, barrier islands, water quality, and recreational use restoration approaches.
-It also includes recommendations for implementing adaptive management at the project-level, when appropriate.
+It also includes recommendations for implementing adaptive management at the program-level, when appropriate.

 Trustee Implementation Groups will monitor and evaluate each restoration project over time.
 Monitoring provides feedback to inform decision-making through adaptive management.
 Adaptive management is a science-based approach to decision making.
 It is iterative and involves monitoring and the use of improved scientific understanding to repeatedly fine-tune restoration projects for improved results.